 Splitting up the responsibilities has helped us avoid moments of a potential disaster like that time we showed up a day late for our flight to Mexico because we both thought the other person was taking care of the travel documents.
 Oops.

 Travel in Couple: Max & Oksana

 For us, the biggest challenge has always been choosing what activities to do on the ground in a new city/country.
 I love spending days at local markets, trying local food, and getting involved in more cultural activities with locals.
 Max, on the other hand, is all about adventure.
 If there is a mountain in the city, he wants to climb it, if there is an off the beaten path trek, he’ll be on it, a chance to jump off the bridge, he’s first in line.

 Over the years, we’ve had to learn to compromise and to enjoy doing a bit of everything so that we each get our fair share of activities we love.
 He’s learned to enjoy markets (although he definitely has his limit on how long he’ll be happy to browse the stalls for) and I’ve had to work on my fitness level to be able to join him on long hikes and treks.
 At the end of the day, we love sharing these experiences with each other, so now it feels less like a compromise and more like our own unique way to explore each destination.

-It seems to me that, like in every other situation in life, love conquers all ….
-Whether you travel in couple for years or stay at home and have a stable life and career, love is the only thing that allows you to have wonderful relationship, to make easily sacrifices and compromises and to build a world of love that belongs ONLY TO YOU TWO.
+It seems to me that, like in every other situation in life, love conquers all… Whether you travel in a couple for years or stay at home and have a stable life and career, love is the only thing that allows you to have a wonderful relationship, to make easily sacrifices and compromises and to build a world of love that belongs ONLY TO YOU TWO.

 Happy travels, love birds, and hope your love will grow with the increase of places you see together!